Mariners All-Star Cano suspended 80 games for drug violation

 The league announced Cano's suspension Tuesday, a stunning development for the stalwart in the middle of the Mariners' lineup and a club expected to contend for a postseason spot in the American League.
 Cano tested positive for Furosemide, a diuretic.
 In a statement released through the players' association, Cano said, "This substance was given to me by a licensed doctor in the Dominican Republic to treat a medical ailment."
 He said he didn't realize it was banned.

+Cano is the most prominent player to be busted since Melky Cabrera was suspended in 2012 while leading the National League in hitting.
+There have been 36 players suspended this year under the minor league drug program and six in addition to Cano under the big league program: Houston pitcher Dean Deetz, Washington catcher Raudy Read, Pittsburgh pitcher Nik Turley, Kansas City outfielder Jorge Bonifacio, Toronto pitcher Thomas Pannone and Minnesota shortstop Jorge Polanco.

+If no games are postponed, Cano would be eligible to return Aug.
+14 at Oakland.

 "For more than fifteen years, playing professional baseball has been the greatest honor and privilege of my life.
-I would never do anything to cheat the rules of the game that I love, and after undergoing dozens of drug tests over more than a decade, I have never tested positive for a Performance Enhancing Substance for the simple reason that I have never taken one," Cano said in the statement.
+I would never do anything to cheat the rules of the game that I love, and after undergoing dozens of drug tests over more than a decade, I have never tested positive for a performance enhancing substance for the simple reason that I have never taken one," Cano said in the statement issued by the players' association.

 "Today I decided to accept MLB's suspension.
 This was the most difficult decision I have ever made in my life, but ultimately the right decision given that I do not dispute that I was given this substance.
 I apologize to my family, friends, fans, teammates and the Mariners organization."